Organizational space: Organizational-spatial cycle of change

 The coherence between the organization and its spatial environment may be regarded as an interwoven interdisciplinary cyclical flux from contingencies, intermediates, performances to interventions (Mobach, 2009).
-The contingencies are the organizational, architectural, technological, and natural conditions under which organization function.
+The contingencies are the organizational, architectural, technological, and natural conditions under which organizations function.
 In the end they influence the performance of an organization, but first they mix in the intermediates.
-In this way humans in and around organizations will, for instance, notice these contingencies and will give them meaning (Clegg and Kornberger, 2006; Van Marrewijk and Yanow, 2010).
+In this way humans in and around organizations will, for instance, notice these contingencies and will give them meaning (Clegg and Kornberger, 2006.
+Van Marrewijk and Yanow, 2010).
 Moreover, the contingencies will also influence social contact (Becker, 1981; Steele, 1973) and the degree to which a spatial environment can be functional (Sharles, 1923).
 Subsequently, the intermediates influence different performances, for instance, the health, the mind, and the behavior of people in and around organizations.
 The spatial environment can cause illness, such as with the sick building syndrome (EPA, 1991), but it can also positively influence the vitality of people or the recovery after an operation (Ulrich, 1984).
 The performances can provoke managerial intervention.
 In turn, these interventions will change the contingencies, and by doing so, change the elements, relations, and properties of the conditions under which people function.